 - Number and composition of claims: In 2016, tax administrations from EU-16 Member States received approximately 5.5 million reimbursement claims amounting to EUR 153.5 billion, giving an average value per reimbursement claim just under EUR 28,000.
-Between 2013 and 2016, the total number of claims received increased by 6.4% and the total value of claims received grew by 2.3 percentage points.
-This compares to an increase in nominal GDP of 7 percentage points over the same period in the Member States.
+Between 2013 and 2016, the total number of claims received increased by 6.4% and the total value of claims received grew by 2.3% points.
+This compares to an increase in nominal GDP of 7% points over the same period in the EU-16 Member States.
 However, over the same period, no remarkable fluctuations of the average value per reimbursement claim were identified.
-This development suggests a shift of towards businesses submitting claims on a more frequent basis. - Preparation and submission of claims: Approximately 60% of the businesses surveyed recorded that they take four hours or less to prepare and submit a VAT reimbursement claim regardless of whether additional information is requested.
+This development suggests a shift of businesses towards submitting claims on a more frequent basis. - Preparation and submission of claims: Approximately 60% of the businesses surveyed recorded that they take four hours or less to prepare and submit a VAT reimbursement claim regardless of whether additional information is requested for a claim or not.
 Businesses also appear not to experience any differences in costs incurred for preparing and submitting a VAT reimbursement claim in cases where additional information is requested.
-Approximately 42% of respondents to the business survey stated that they incur costs of less than EUR 5,000 to prepare a VAT reimbursement claim irrespective of whether tax administrations request additional information.
-Such costs include IT costs and other overheads.
+Approximately 42% of respondents to the business survey stated that they incur costs of less than EUR 5,000 to prepare a VAT reimbursement claim irrespective of whether tax administrations' request additional information or not.
+Such costs include IT cost and other overheads.
 17% of the businesses surveyed consider the process of claiming a VAT reimbursement to be too complicated and therefore refrained from submitting a claim.
-Respondents also listed not having incurred excess input VAT (17%), not having handled claims (50%) and the increased risk of audit or investigation as the main reasons for why they had not submitted any reimbursement claims.
-(16%).
+Respondents also listed not having incurred excess input VAT (17%), not having handled claims (50%) and the increased risk of audit or investigation as the main reason for why no reimbursement claims were submitted (16%).
 While the cost of preparing a VAT reimbursement claim appears to be high compared with the average value of a reimbursement claim in 2016 (EUR 28,000), this average masks the fact that respondents to the business survey were established in Member States with reimbursement claims that had wide-ranging average values (i.e. ranging from a low of EUR 1,600 to a high of EUR 158,000). - Processing efficiency: Between 2013 and 2016 processing rates declined from 93% in 2013 to 91.7% in 2016.
-As for VAT refunds, this could be explained by the increase in the number of claims over the period, assuming the rate at which tax administrations are able to process claims remains unchanged..
-On a country level, three Member States were found to have a processing rate considerably below average, having processed significantly fewer reimbursement claims than they received in 2016. - Delays: In 2016, 4.7% of reimbursement claims received were paid outside deadlines stipulated by Directive 2008/9/EC, up from 3.5% in 2013.
+As for VAT refunds, this could be explained by the increase in the number of claims over the period, assuming tax administrations' ability to process claims was unchanged.
+On a country level, three Member States were found to have a processing rate considerably below average, having processed significantly fewer reimbursement claims than they received in 2016. - Delays: In 2016, 4.7% of reimbursement claims received were paid outside deadlines stipulated by Directive 2008/9/EC, leading to an increase in the delay rate from 3.5% in 2013.
 Delayed claims accounted for 10% of the total value of all reimbursement claims.
 This suggests that higher-value claims are more likely to be delayed.
 In the rare instances where claims were delayed, businesses stated that they experienced adverse impacts on cash flow (33% of respondents), deferred investment (40%) and hiring (25%).
-Moreover, 33% of the businesses surveyed found it difficult to obtain late payment interest from tax administrations.
-This is despite the fact that article 26 of Directive 2008/9/EC outlines a taxpayer's right to receive late payment interest.
+Moreover, 33% of the businesses surveyed found it difficult to obtain late payment interest from tax administrations to which they have a right according to Directive 2008/9/EC.